-Social Security Number Requirement for Licensure
+Social Security / Individual Taxpayer Identification Number Requirement

-Social Security Number Requirement for Licensure as a Certified Public Accountant (CPA) in California
+Licensure as a Certified Public Accountant (CPA) in California